Merter/JavaHadoopCodes/README.md

 # JavaHadoopCodes
-Codes that solves problems in Java with Hadoop
+Codes that solve problems in Java with Hadoop